thequantumdomain/thequantumdomain/README.md

 - 🤔 I’m looking for help with developing an Enterprise Cinical Data Management Platform, built by integrating Ehtereum with IPFS (InterPlanetary File System).
 - :mortar_board: I am currently pursuing a Natural Sciences BSc. and will graduate mid-2023.
 - :computer: I work on developing Decentralised Applications and programming and auditing Smart Contracts.
 My current development intention is to transform Medical Data into a Digital Asset.
-- :pound: I offer my developer expertise through freelance platforms such as Git and Fiverr, whereby I offer services such as Smart Contract Auditing, ERC-20 Token Creation, and Decentralised Application Building.
+- :pound: I offer my web3.0 developer expertise through freelance platforms such as Git, whereby I offer services such as Smart Contract Auditing, ERC-20 Token Creation, and Decentralised Application Architecture.
 - ⚡ Interesting Fact: I am a keen reader with a love for dystopian sci-fi geopolitical stories.
 - 📫 How to reach me: temens94@gmail.com.